 There are many bars, pubs and restaurants to enjoy during your time here whether you fancy a quick snack from Subway, a pub meal at Wetherspoon’s or a slice of homemade cake in the Victorian Tea Rooms.

-You don’t have to go far to get great food and drink either as UCB also has its own café, Crumbs, which serves a range of hot and cold refreshments.
+You don’t have to go far to get great food and drink either as Church Street campus also has its own café, Crumbs, which serves a range of hot and cold refreshments.

 There are plenty of shops in Barnsley town centre, from Topman to Boots, New Look to WHSmith, and Primark to Next.
 There are a range of boutique shops and a large and bustling market.
 Meadowhall Shopping Centre is also nearby; you can get there in just 15 minutes on the train.